delta-exchange/just-the-docs/docs/tutorials/perpetual-contracts.md

 Lets say you have a long position of 10000 contracts in the BTCUSD Perpetual contract on Delta Exchange.
 Recall that 1 BTCUSD contract is 1 USD.

-Between 4am UTC and 12pm UTC, the TWAP of Premium Rate was 0.04%.
-This means that for the next 8 hours, i.e. between 12pm UTC and 8pm UTC, the applicable Funding Rate will be:
+Between 8am UTC and 4pm UTC, the TWAP of Premium was 0.04%.
+This means that for the next 8 hours, i.e. between 4pm UTC and 12am UTC, the applicable Funding Rate will be:

-$$Funding\ Rate = max (0.04\%, 0.05\%) + min (0.04\%, -0.05\%) + 0.01\% = 0.01\%$$
+$$Funding\ Rate = 0.04% + clamp(0.01\% - 0.04\%, 0.05\%, -0.05%) = 0.01\%$$

 Since you are long and Funding Rate is positive, you'd be paying funding.

-Let's assume that you hold this long position from 3pm UTC through to 3:30pm UTC.
+Let's assume that you hold this long position from 5pm UTC through to 5:30pm UTC.
 During this time, both the Mark Price and Underlying Index Price stay flat at $4015 and $4000 respectively.

 $$ Funding\ Paid\ per\ min = 10000 * (1/ 4000) * 0.01\% * 1/ (8*60) =  0.00000052  BTC$$